AdobeDocs/commerce-learn.en/help/app-builder/first-app/test-folder.md

 The test folder for this sample app contains a single JavaScript file.
 This is used when running unit tests on the application

-This is a simple example and can be expanded to do x, y, and z.
+This is a simple example and can be expanded to create comprehensive tests for your specific applications.

 ## Who is this video for?